 Woven or elastic sling?

 There are many different slings on the market.
-But not all slings are created equal.
-Some are made of elastic fabric and some are woven.
+But a sling is not just a sling.
+Some are made of elastic fabric and others are woven.

 But what is the difference?

-Our sandiia shawls are woven with a jacquard weave.
+Our sandiia towels are woven with a jacquard weave.
 This gives them the beautiful patterns and diagonal elasticity.
-You can also say: the cloth is cross-elastic.
-This is so common and intentional with a woven fabric so that the sling can be tightened over the baby's back and gives it the necessary support.
-Elastic slings, on the other hand, are knitted fabrics, which make them much more elastic.
-Knitted scarves, for example, are also more elastic than woven tea towels.
+You can also say: the cloth is transversely elastic.
+This is so common with a woven fabric and also wanted so that the sling can be tightened over the baby's back and give it the necessary support.
+Elastic slings, on the other hand, are knitted fabrics, which are also much more elastic.
+For example, knitted scarves are also more elastic than woven tea towels.

-With an elastic sling there are only a few ways to tie, whereas with woven slings there are innumerable ones.
-You can also use a woven sling for much longer than an elastic one.
-Because the heavier your baby gets, the more the elastic cloth gives in and it wears out.
+With an elastic sling there are only a few tying options, whereas with woven slings there are countless.
+You can also use a woven sling much longer than an elastic one.
+Because the heavier your baby gets, the more the elastic sling gives and it wears out.

 firm hold and optimum support